dandai509/SQL-COVID-19-/README.md

 # SQL-COVID-19-Data Analysis

-## SQL Projects
+## Project Goal
-### Covid 19 Data Exploration

-**Project Goal:** This project explores and analyzes global COVID-19 data using SQL to uncover trends, assess impacts, and evaluate vaccination progress across countries and continents.
+This project explores and analyzes global COVID-19 data using SQL to uncover trends, assess impacts, and evaluate vaccination progress across countries and continents.
 The analysis focuses on real-world data related to infection rates, death rates, and vaccination rollouts, with a deep dive into New Zealand.

 The project demonstrates skills in: